-Risk Description of the risk and its potential ef- fects Control mechanisms used Regulatory risk The risk concerns legislative changes affecting the functioning of Energa SA Group's individual Business Lines.
-If the risk materializes, the per- formance of the investment plans may be sus- pended or operating expenses may rise.
-The risk is also an opportunity of adopting new legal solu- tions which could facilitate raising additional funds or provide a support system for the Group's assets.
-Monitoring changes in the law Participation in the legislative process Participation of the Group's representatives in the work of industry associations Risk of the Group's non- compliance with the new laws The risk involves, among other things, legal, financial, organizational or image-related effects of Energa SA Group's failure to comply with the new laws or their incorrect interpretation.
-Monitoring changes in the law Task forces on ensuring compliance of the Group's operations with the changing laws (among others, GDPR) Compliance management in the
+The risk concerns legislative changes affecting the functioning of the Energa SA Group's individ- ual Business Lines.
+If the risk materializes, the performance of the investment plans may be suspended or operating expenses may rise.
+The Monitoring changes in the law Participation in the legislative process Participation of the Group's reprerisk is also an opportunity to adopt the new legal solutions which could facilitate raising additional funds or ensure a support system for the Group's assets. sentatives in the work of industry associations The risk involves, among other things, legal, financial, organizational or image-related effects of the Energa SA Group's failure to comply with new laws or their incorrect interpretation.
+Monitoring changes in the law Task forces on ensuring compliance of the Group's operations with the changing laws (among others, GDPR) Compliance management in the The risk involves, among other things, legal, financial, organizational or image-related effects of the Energa SA Group's failure to comply with

-Energa SA Group Risk associated with environmen- tal protection Risk associated with conducting the operations in accordance with the provisions of the environ- mental law, best environmental practices mitigat- ing the risks and ensuring compliance with the sustainable development principles; providing information and assurances to stakeholders about compliance with the national environmen- tal regulations and the requirements of the EMAS Regulation.
-If the risk materializes, the ISO 14001 certificate may be lost and the ISO 50001 certificate may not be obtained.
-Failure to comply with environmental regulations may lead to in- crease of costs associated with removal of po- tential incidents affecting the environment, impo- sition of financial penalties and shutdown of elements of defective installations.
-Internal regulations Monitoring changes in the law on an ongoing basis Analyses and measurements of emissions Controls and audits EMAS System implemented in the Group's main companies Risk of abuse The risk concerns situations and actions related to abuse, including conflict of interest, corruption and fraud, which can be committed by the em- ployees of Energa SA Group companies.
+Energa SA Group Risk associated with environmen- tal protection Risk associated with conducting the operations in accordance with provisions of the environmental law, best environmental practices mitigating the risks and ensuring compliance with the sustaina- ble development principles; providing information and assurances to stakeholders about compli- ance with the national environmental regulations and the requirements of the EMAS Regulation.
+If the risk materializes, the ISO 14001 certificate may be withdrawn and the ISO 50001 certificate may not be obtained.
+Failure to comply with environmental regulations may lead to an in- crease in the costs associated with removal of potential incidents affecting the environment, imposition of financial penalties and shutdown of elements of defective installations.
+Internal regulations Monitoring changes in the law on an ongoing basis Analyses and measurements of emissions Controls and audits EMAS System implemented in the Group's main companies Risk of abuse The risk concerns situations and actions related to abuse, including conflict of interest, corruption and fraud, which can be committed by employ- ees of the Energa SA Group companies.
 The risk involves potential threat of abuse and corrupt practices in the operational processes.
-If the risk materializes, this may lead to financial losses and prosecution of the employees or corporate bodies of the Group companies by law enforce- ment authorities.
-The risk may have an adverse effect on the Energa SA Group's image and reputation and may result in deterioration of the employees' trust in their managers, colleagues and the organization as a whole.
-Internal regulations related to abuse Training for employees (related to, among others, corruption prevention) The organization's three lines of defense (internal control system, risk management system, internal audit) External controls Explanatory actions Legal risk The risk is associated with court and administra- tive procedures conducted by or against the Group companies as well as criminal procedures conducted against employees in connection with the performance of their professional duties.
-If the risk materializes, this may result in an obliga- tion to pay damages and penalties, as well as giving rebates to customers resulting from failure to comply with the electricity quality standards prescribed by law.
-Collaboration with law firms System for monitoring important matters Internal regulations
+If the risk materializes, this may lead to emergence of financial losses and may involve the law en- forcement authorities conducting procedures against employees or bodies of the Group com- panies.
+The risk may have an adverse effect on the Energa SA Group's image and reputation, and it may contribute to deterioration of the em- ployees' trust in their supervisors, colleagues and the organization as a whole.
+Internal regulations related to abuse Training for employees (related to among others, corruption prevention) The organization's three lines of defense (internal control system, risk management system, internal audit) External controls Explanatory actions Legal risk The risk is associated with court and administra- tive procedures conducted by or against the Group companies as well as criminal procedures conducted against employees in connection with the performance of their professional duties.
+If the risk materializes, this may result in an obliga- tion to pay damages and penalties, and also giving bonuses to customers resulting from fail- ure to comply with the electricity quality stand- ards prescribed by law.
+Collaboration with law firms The system for monitoring important matters Internal regulations